 N OWADAYS multirotor unmanned aerial vehicles (UAVs) are being widely used in many applications.
-For example, Amazon has designed and tested a future delivery system-Prime Air to deliver goods using multirotor UAVs [1].
-PRENAV uses a ground robot and a multirotor UAV in coordination (ground-air cooperation) to perform industrial inspection [2].
+For example, Amazon has designed and tested a future delivery system- Prime Air to deliver goods using multirotor UAVs [1].
+PRE-NAV uses a ground robot and a multirotor UAVs in coordination (ground-air cooperation) to perform industrial inspection [2].
 Accurate and reliable pose estimation is a fundamental issue for autonomous operation of these vehicles.
 Although global positioning system (GPS) is commonly-used, it is not suitable for GPS-denied situations, such as urban areas or inside buildings.
 In contrast, vision-based navigation methods do not depend on GPS and could provide high-precise pose within a close range.
-Considering that small multirotor UAVs often feature CPUs with limited capabilities [3], this paper focuses on the estimation of the pose of

 Manuscript received September 20, 2016; revised January 27, 2017; accepted March 29, 2017.
+Date of publication April 24, 2017; date of current version September 11, 2017.
 This work was supported by the National Key Project of Research and Development Plan under Grant 2016YFC1402500.
+(Corresponding author: Qiang Fu.)

-Q. Fu was with the School of Automation Science and Electrical Engineering, Beihang University, Beijing 100191, China; and is currently a Postdoctoral Fellow with the School of Instrumentation Science and Opto-electronics Engineering, Beihang University, Beijing 100191, China (e-mail: fq@buaa.edu.cn).
+Q. Fu was with the School of Automation Science and Electrical Engineering, Beihang University, Beijing 100191, China.
+He is now with the School of Instrumentation Science and Opto-electronics Engineering, Beihang University, Beijing 100191, China (e-mail: fq@buaa.edu.cn).